 Your best bet: Fleur de sel

 Fleur de sel is a sea salt, just like Maldon salt.
-It is harvested in France’s Atlantic Coast and its name translates literally to flower of salt.
+It is harvested on France’s Atlantic Coast, and its name translates literally to “flower of salt.”
 It has a reputation as a particularly delicate salt.
 Like Maldon salt, it offers an oceanic brininess that can complement your food with none of the bitterness that you might get from iodized table salt.
 Both Maldon salt and fleur de sel are flaky salts, which makes them easy to measure out and attractive when used as finishing salts.

 Over the years, fleur de sel has developed a reputation for being a particularly fine salt.
 As a result, some varieties can command high prices.
 The price is one way in which it differs from Maldon salt, which is not cheap but is also not excessively costly.

 –> Learn More: Fleur de Sel Vs. Maldon Salt – How Do They Compare?

 Another key difference has to do with moisture and how it affects flavor.
 Fleur de sel is a moist salt.
 Because of this, its flavor lingers on the tongue for longer than Maldon salt.
 Its moisture keeps it from dissolving instantly, so it lingers on the tongue.
 Maldon salt is dry and is famous for the fact that its flavor disappears quickly, which gives it the impression of being lighter.

 Fleur de sel has larger flakes than Maldon salt, but you can start with it as a 1:1 substitute and add more if necessary.